Komal-kalyanraman/container_manager/README.md

 # Container Manager

 **Container Manager** is a modular, production-ready C++ service for unified container management across Docker, Podman, and more (planned).
 It supports REST, MQTT, MQ, D-Bus, gRPC (planned), Docker/Podman CLI, HTTP-API with incoming JSON & Protobuf data.
-Features: extensible architecture, pluggable database backend (embedded by default, Redis optional), robust logging, thread pool for all protocols, and enterprise-grade security with AES-256-GCM encryption.
-The project is modular, production-ready, and designed for extensibility.
+Features: extensible architecture, pluggable database backend (embedded by default, Redis optional), robust logging, thread pool for all protocols, and enterprise-grade security with AES-256-GCM or ChaCha20-Poly1305 encryption.

 > **This is a reference architecture and template project** designed to demonstrate production-grade C++ patterns for container management systems.
 Clone, modify, and extend as needed for your specific requirements.

-## Use Cases for this Template
+## Use Cases

-- **Need D-Bus + Podman REST API + Protobuf + AES encryption?** Clone and modify
+- **Need D-Bus + Podman REST API + Protobuf + AES encryption?** Clone and modify.
-- **Want MQTT + Docker CLI + JSON + embedded database?** Clone and configure
+- **Want MQTT + Docker CLI + JSON + embedded database?** Clone and configure.
-- **Building a container orchestrator with custom runtime?** Extend the runtime layer
+- **Building a container orchestrator with custom runtime?** Extend the runtime layer.

 ## Features